khushigupta241205-del/apnacollege-demo/README.md

 # apnacollege-demo
-This is my firstb git repository
+This is my first git repository author - Khushi Gupta